Miksus/rocketry/docs/tutorial/session_config.rst

     tasks:
         # Session's tasks and their arguments.
 It is recommended
         # to have mainly loaders here.
-        - class: YAMLTaskLoader
+        - class: TaskLoader
           path: 'tasks/'
           glob: '**/tasks.yaml' # File pattern of task conf file
           on_startup: True
-        - class: YAMLExtensionLoader
+        - class: ExtensionLoader
           path: 'tasks/'
           glob: '**/extensions.yaml' # File pattern of extension conf file
           on_startup: True